Welcome to Pelican

 The adults who support our learning are Mrs Hayter, Abby and Aleisha

-Our theme this term is: Do teddies have to be bears?
+Our theme this term is: What makes animals amazing?

 (Please see planning section for details)

-In phonics we are working on phase 3.
+In phonics we are working on phase 3 or phase 4

 This means we are practising important skills such as segmenting and blending sounds in words.
 We will continue to use ‘Letters and Sounds’ to plan and teach daily phonics sessions, and the children are now working within adult led phonics groups.
-Sami is supporting a group of children working at phase 2 level.
+Abbi is supporting children working at phase 2 level.